JACK BAUER | THE TRANSFORMATIVE SELF

 CINTIA KIRJAK

-Cintia Kirjak is a senior at the University of Dayton, majoring in psychology.
+Cintia Kirjak graduated from the University of Dayton, majoring in psychology, having also served as lab manager.

 MORGAN RAMSEY

-Morgan Ramsey is a senior at the University of Dayton, majoring in psychology and minoring in criminal justice studies.
+Morgan Ramsey graduated from the University of Dayton, majoring in psychology and minoring in criminal justice studies.

 CAITIE MASTERS

-Caitie Masters graduated from the University of Dayton, majoring in premedicine and minoring in psychology.
+Caitie Masters graduated from the University of Dayton, majoring in premedicine, minoring in psychology, and having served as lab manager.

 SARAH MOONEY

 Sarah Mooney graduated from the University of Dayton, majoring in psychology and minoring in social work, and the student manager of The Transformative Self Lab.
-She is currently the Psychology 101 Teaching Assistant.
 She is specifically interested in social work, counseling, personality, and social psychology.

 HANNAH BEAN